 Model of Training

-Interns at Solutions are valued as individuals, who each of whom brings unique academic, professional, and personal attributes to the clinics in which they work.
-There is a vibrant process of learning and synergy which that occurs when psychology staff of a variety of backgrounds and levels of training work together.
+Interns at Solutions are valued as individuals, bringing unique academic, professional, and personal attributes to the clinics in which they work.
+There is a vibrant process of learning and synergy that occurs when psychology staff of a variety of backgrounds and levels of training work together.
 The skills, talents, abilities, and interests that Interns bring benefit the Psychology Department and the organization as a whole.

 The internship year is largely the last chance for Interns to practice new clinical skills with a safety net of supervision and support; Interns’ schedules, therefore, reflect a focus on clinical activity.
-The emphasis of the Internship is on the practice of professional psychology, guided by Interns’ academic experiences, the supervision process, relevant research, and mentoring by others with perhaps varied theoretical orientations.
-Core activities include assessment, psychological interventions, crisis intervention/on-call, and behavioral intervention/consultation.
-The program is structured to teach Interns basic competencies through these core activities.
+The emphasis of the internship is on the practice of professional psychology, guided by Interns’ academic experiences, the supervision process, relevant research, and mentoring by others with varied theoretical orientations.

-Three primary elements underlie the Solutions Internship Pprogram.
+Three primary elements underlie Solutions' Internship program.
 These are:

 The Psychology Internship program is sequential, cumulative, and graded in complexity.
-It builds on the knowledge and skills already possessed by the Intern and provides varied opportunities for the development and refining of additional skills.
-The Internship year is structured in a developmental fashion, such that Interns assume increasing responsibility and autonomy as the year progresses.
+It builds on the knowledge and skills already possessed by Interns and provides varied opportunities for the development and refining of additional skills.
+The internship year is structured in a developmental fashion, such that Interns assume increasing responsibility and autonomy as the year progresses.
 Assigned cases are initially straightforward in terms of diagnosis, such as “simple” cases of depression or anxiety, and move to being more complex, (i.e., with co-morbid disorders or personality disorders).
-Initially, considerable direction and structure is provided, and this is reduced as the Intern’s competency and self-assuredness develop.
-Improved competencies and increased confidence on the part of the intern parallel this process.
-Didactic trainings are also arranged in a manner to support the Intern’s’ maturation process.
+Initially, considerable direction and structure is provided, and this is reduced as Interns' competency and self-assuredness develop.
+Improved competencies and increased confidence on the part of Interns parallels this process.
+Didactic trainings are also arranged in a manner to support Interns’ maturation process.
 Early topics are more concrete and basic, such as how to conduct a diagnostic assessment.
 Topics later in the training year target more complex interventions and professional development.

 The formal performance evaluation process provides information about Interns’ strengths and development areas.
 Feedback is both formal and informal, to support the development of skills.
 Supervisors provide support to Interns as they negotiate the challenges of more difficult cases, as well as prioritizing their time and energy for various professional responsibilities and opportunities.
 With training and supervision, professional autonomy increases over the Internship year.